saskcan/ravel-postgresql-provider/README.md

 }
 ```

-All options for a `node-postres` connection are supported, and are documented [here](https://node-postgres.com/api/client).
+All options for a `node-postgres` connection are supported, and are documented [here](https://node-postgres.com/api/client).

 ## Additional Notes